Shreypatel13ll/CCanvas/README.md

 To run this project locally, follow the steps below:

 1. Clone the repository: `git clone https://github.com/Shreypatel13ll/CCanvas.git`
-2. Navigate to the project directory: `cd CCanvas`
+2. Navigate to the project directory: `cd CCanvas/WS-server`
 3. Install dependencies: `npm install`
+4. Navigate to: `cd Front-Server`
+3. Install dependencies: `npm install`
-4. Start the server: `npm start`
+4. Start the server(in WS-server Directory): `npm start`
 5. Open the app in your browser: `http://localhost:3000`

 ## Technologies Used